Line 232 - Legal fees

 If you are filing electronically or filing a paper return

 Do not send any documents.
-Keep all your documents in case we ask to see them at a later date.
+Keep all your documents in case we ask to see them later.

 Forms and publications